-This display allows you to view endpoint information, message data, and a trend graph for pending and spool messages for a specific endpoint configured on a VPN.
-Choose a broker, a VPN, and an endpoint from the drop-down menus, and use the Time Settings to "zoom-in" or "zoom-out" on a specific time frame in the trend graph.
+This display allows you to view endpoint information, message data, and a trend graph for spooled messages for a specific endpoint configured on a VPN.
+Choose a broker, a VPN, and an endpoint from the drop-down menus, and use the Time Settings to "zoom-in" or "zoomout" on a specific time frame in the trend graph.